majisti/boilerplate/README.md

 - **PHPSpec** [Rejected]
     PHPSpec was dropped in favor of Codeception and Mockery.
-Though we prefer PHPSpec for writing shorter tests, the code completion was no enough within Intellij.
-We were left blind and needed to read the documentation in order to develop test.
+Though we prefer PHPSpec for writing shorter tests, the code completion was not enough within Intellij.
+We were left blind and needed to read the documentation in order to develop tests.
 - Bowling Kata [WIP]
     - Game Score Calculation [Done]
     - API [Todo]